CodeMonk263/FlipkartWebScraper/README.md

 The final code returns the pickled data as dictionary and also the count of the laptops scraped.

-For the documented version just check the index.html file inside the html folder
+For the documented version just check the index.html file inside the _build/html folder